Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

-\textbf{Baselines}: We compare our system against the scatter--gather approach described in \autoref{subsec:scatter-gather}.
-Partitions are assigned using the same method as \name{} from \cite{gottesburen_unleashing_2024}.
+\emph{ScatterGather}: Partitions are assigned using the same method as \name{} from \cite{gottesburen_unleashing_2024}.
 Each server uses the inter-query balancing approach we described in \autoref{sec:implementation}.
 The partitions use the same graph construction parameters as the full dataset, as experiments and precedent from prior work \cite{manoharParlayANNScalableDeterministic2024} suggest that parameter choice for Vamana graph construction is not sensitive to the size of the dataset being indexed.
 In our experiments, we call this baseline ScatterGather.
-As remarked earlier, DistributedANN does not share an open source implementation, making it impossible to compare our approach directly (we actually tried to re-implement the DistributedANN approach, but our version did not achieve competitive throughput or latency relative to our system or the ScatterGather baseline).
-For the same reason, we exclude CoTra: the code base is not open and the system is deeply dependent upon RDMA.
+We found that $W=8$ achieves the best throughput and latency for ScatterGather.

+\emph{DistributedANN}: DistributedANN does not provide an open-source implementation, but does provide a highly detailed description of the algorithm and its implementation.
+Guided by this description, we re-implemented DistributedANN within our system.
+The orchestration server is analogous to a server in our system, with the primary difference being that it issues scoring queries to the scoring servers rather than performing direct disk I/O and distance computations.
+The scoring server also resembles a server in \name{}, except that it advances the search state by only a single step, utilizing the node IDs provided by the orchestration server as the initial frontier, before returning results to the orchestration server.
+Each scoring server performs direct disk I/O and distance computations, and maintains in-memory PQ data for all nodes.

+However, our implementation departs from the original DistributedANN architecture in three ways.
+First, we store all PQ data in memory rather than on disk.
+Second, we co-locate the in-memory index on the scoring servers themselves instead of utilizing dedicated head-index servers.
+Third, instead of using the random partitioning described in the DistributedANN paper, we used the same spatial partitioning method as \name{}, which in our experiments yielded a slight improvement in throughput.
+All of these differences only served to improve the performance of DistributedANN, and are used in both \name{} and ScatterGather.
+Therefore, we believe that our evaluation is fair and provides a best-faith attempt at representing the DistributedANN system.
+For DistributedANN, we found that $W = 64$ yields the best latency and throughput.

+Each \name{}, ScatterGather, and DistributedANN server runs 8 search/scoring threads.
+DistributedANN runs an additional orchestration server with 8 orchestration threads meaning it uses 8 more threads than both ScatterGather and \name{}.
+This orchestration process resides on the same server as the client process and is physically separated from all the scoring servers.

-\textbf{Metrics:} We measure throughput using plots of Queries-per-second (QPS) versus recall@10, a value typical for evaluations of systems for approximate nearest neighbor search \cite{aumuller_ann-benchmarks_2020}.
+\textbf{Metrics:} We measure throughput using plots of queries-per-second (QPS) versus recall@10, a value typical for approximate nearest neighbor search systems \cite{aumuller_ann-benchmarks_2020} .
+We also ran experiments for $K=1,100$ in \autoref{subsec:vary_k}.